15 Most Affordable States for Private Pay Home Care in 2026

 Louisiana private pay home care availability

-You can find home care services readily available across Louisiana, especially in urban areas.
+Home care services are available throughout Louisiana, particularly in urban areas.
 The state provides several programs to help seniors manage care expenses:

 - Community Choices Waiver for assistance with daily living activities